When We Get Too Weary (Galatians 6:9)

 And let us not grow weary of doing good, for in due season we will reap, if we do not give up. - Galatians 6:9

 Let’s face it, we all get weary.
 Wiping the sleep out of our eyes, we know that we’re doing what we’re supposed to be doing.
-A pandemic is one of the worst things some of us have been through.
-And while it is scary to see numbers rising of infections and those lost, we can at least know that following the guidelines is helping.
+A pandemic was one of the worst things some of us have been through.
+It is scary to see the infection numbers and the rising count of those lost.
+Even though we know, at least here in America, that following the guidelines is helping.
 We are doing what is good.
 But even that can be taxing.

 And sometimes, we look around and see others who are not following suit.
 And inside of us rises similar feelings like that of the prodigal son’s brother.
 Here he had been the obedient one and yet, when his prodigal brother returned, he saw his father run to him.
 Put a robe on his back and a ring on his finger (Luke 15: 11-32).